What does 3D Secure payment mean & how does it work?

 While 3D Secure reduces credit card fraud, the extra layer of security it provides is not without a few drawbacks:

-Adding extra steps to the checkout process can be off-putting to customers simply because it requires more time and effort.
-Ravelin previously found that 91% of 3DS2 transactions took more than five seconds, while the average transaction took a lengthy 37 seconds.
-As a result, most merchants in the UK and Ireland are at least somewhat concerned about the impact of 3D Secure on conversion.
+Adding extra steps to the checkout process can be off-putting to customers, simply because it requires more time and effort.
+In fact, Ravelin previously found that 91% of 3DS2 transitions took more than five seconds, while the average transaction took a lengthy 37 seconds.
+Some customers may have difficulty remembering their security questions, too, reducing the likelihood of them completing the purchase.

 False declines

-False declines are legitimate transaction attempts that are refused due to suspected fraud.
-This can occur when the risk-management solution is too strict or the issuing bank falsely suspects fraudulent activity.
+False declines are legitimate transaction attempts which are refused due to suspected fraud.
+This can occur when the risk-management solution is too strict, or the issuing bank falsely suspects fraudulent activity.
+According to an Aite Group report, false declines for payment card transactions exceeded $330 billion in 2018 in the US market alone.
 When this occurs, ecommerce sites often lose both revenue and customers.

 Can 3D Secure be used to meet SCA requirements?